wayne0908/Multi-View-3D-Object-Detection-Network-for-Autonomous-Driving/README.md

 # General description
-Reproduce a network described by the [1].
+Reproduce the MV3D network described by the [1].

 According to [1], training are divided into two stages: